-One of the biggest asset of a blog is number of their loyal blog subscribers, a blog without any subscriber is like playing a movie without any one watching.
-Most of Bloggers relies on search engine or other referral traffic, but a smart blogger relies on those loyal blog subscriber who have subscribed to your blog using various subscription option.
+One of the biggest assets of a blog is the number of their loyal blog subscribers, a blog without any subscriber is like playing a movie without anyone watching.
+Most of the Bloggers rely on search engine or other referral traffic, but a smart blogger relies on those loyal blog subscriber who has subscribed to your blog using various subscription option.

 Most of us today are busy asking ourselves questions like :

 - What else can I do to increase the traffic to my blog a little more?

 - Blog XYZ.com is doing better should I follow his tips and tactics?